 Growth and Development | Physical Development | Cognitive Development | Emotional & Social Development | Language Development | Sensory & Motor Development

-Your baby will grow and change more in the first year of life than during any time, making it an exciting and sometimes nerve-wracking age for parents.
-During this time of rapid growth and development, make sure to take your infant in for the regular checkups recommended by your pediatrician and to stay up-to-date on any immunizations.
+Your newborn will grow and change more in the first year of life than during any time, making it an exciting and sometimes nerve-wracking age for parents.
+During this time of rapid growth and physical development, make sure to take your infant in for the regular checkups recommended by your pediatrician and to stay up-to-date on any immunizations.

 Because so much is new for both parents and child, it is important to know when to call a doctor.
 Should your baby become ill, make sure that you are giving him or her medicine that is safe for children and administering the proper dose.
 Never hesitate to reach out to your child’s pediatrician if you have a question or concern.

-During the first 12 months, you can promote healthy growth and development through frequent feedings, emotional bonding, a stimulating environment and addressing sibling rivalry.
+During the first 12 months, you can promote healthy infant growth and development through frequent feedings, emotional bonding, a stimulating environment and addressing sibling rivalry.
 You should also address any household safety issues that could harm your baby.

 Growth and Development